mmaxs/uvcc/doc/src/Introduction.md

 A simple program that copies its `stdin` to `stdout` and also to each file specified as a program argument.

-It demonstrates two points: the very same uvcc buffer can be easily dispatched to different asynchronous operations and its lifetime will continue until the last operation has completed and the example for a simple version of the buffer and request pool implementation.
+It demonstrates two points: 1) the very same uvcc buffer can be easily dispatched to different asynchronous operations and its lifetime will continue until the last operation has completed, and 2) the example for a simple version of the buffer and request pool implementation.

-Pools help avoid intense memory allocation requests and the effect of continuous linear increasing of the memory consumed by the program until the C/C++ memory allocator decides to actually free up the allocated space.
+Pools help avoid intense memory allocation requests and the effect of continuous increasing of the memory consumed by the program until the C/C++ memory allocator decides to actually free up the allocated space.
 The provided simple implementation is an auto-growing pool that is not thread-safe, so only one dedicated thread might acquire an item from the pool in multi-thread environment.
 The condition of item's `nrefs() == 1` indicates that no more references are left anywhere at the runtime other than in the pool container itself.
 In debug build some diagnostic messages are printed out.

 \sa _stackoverflow.com_: ["libuv allocated memory buffers re-use techniques"](http://stackoverflow.com/questions/28511541/libuv-allocated-memory-buffers-re-use-techniques)